 Response from festival:

 Responded to on facebook with filmmaker using a different name.
 Please refer to our Terms-SCREENERS WILL NOT BE RETURNED.
 This is standard with many festivals.
 This notice has always been disclosed since the beginning of this fest.
-Do not give a poor review for something that is pre stated.
+Please do not give a poor review for something that is pre stated.
 Also, filmmaker is not being totally honest about the refund.
 He never requested permission to overnight his film from Canada.
-He had weeks to send the film.
+He had weeks to send the film via regular mail.
 His procrastination does not constitute an emergency on my end.